Quiksilver: International growth

+billion.
+That year it acquired skateboarding footwear and apparel company DC Shoes for an initial purchase price of approximately $87.7 million in cash and stock, expanding its position in skateboarding and action-sports footwear.

 Recent corporate history

 Quiksilver purchased Skis Rossignol for $560 million in 2005, but sold Rossignol on 12 November 2008 for $37.5 million (30 million euros) in cash and a $12.5 million note (10 million euro).
 Quiksilver owned golf-equipment maker Cleveland Golf until 31 October 2007, when it sold the company to a Japanese sporting-goods company.

 In 2009, Moody's included Quiksilver on its Bottom Rung list of companies most likely to default on its debt.

 As of 2013, Quiksilver operated 834 stand-alone stores in major cities across Australia, New Zealand, and the Pacific, Europe, North and South America, Asia, and Africa].
 At that time, the two types of Quiksilver-operated stores were known as either "Boardriders Club" or "Factory" stores.
 Their products were also sold in many other outlets across the world, such as PacSun, the Fells Point Surf Company, and the Ron Jon Surf Shop.
 With PacSun's decline in retail prominence, Quiksilver and other brands suffered diminished sales.
 In addition, the company operated a number of separate Roxy and Quiksilver Youth stores.

 As of 2013, the company suffered a financial slump for six years and initiated a turnaround plan in an attempt to resolve this.
 In September 2015, the company filed for Chapter 11 bankruptcy.

 Co-founder of Quiksilver Bob McKnight stepped down as CEO on 11 January 2013.
 He then acted as executive chairman, until retiring in October 2014.
 Andy Mooney, who was formerly chairman of Disney Consumer Products, was CEO from 2013 to 2015.

 Mooney stepped down as the CEO and was replaced in March 2015 by longtime employee Pierre Agnes to restructure the brand.
 In 2015, Agnes was promoted from president to CEO.